Switcheo/carbon-bootstrap/README.md

 ### 4. Starting Nodes

-Once you have your required keys imported, you can now start the node.

-The following command will start the carbon node itself, together with the oracle and liquidator services, which is required to be ran by validators.
+The following command will start the carbon node itself, together with the installed sub-services.

 ```bash
 sudo systemctl enable carbond